sstorm78/checkout/README.md

 Status OK with the payment details
 Status NOT FOUND if payment was not found

-In a case when an exception occurs, it returns SERVICE UNAVAILABLE status
+**In a case when an exception occurs, it returns SERVICE UNAVAILABLE status**

-There is a simple exception handling in place using Filters.
-It instantiates a singleton DbContext emulation to create and retrieve the payments.
 It provides Swagger UI, so you can try it out with:
 Request for successful transaction: